Resources for families, kids and creatives

 Free Culinary Kit

-Amid balancing online school assignment, those seeking a helping hand in balancing fun activities will welcome these culinary kits from Raddish.
-It is a culinary subscription kit for kids, however starting today Raddish is giving away a free kit with content and recipes your kids can make and enjoy.
+Amid balancing online school assignments, those seeking a helping hand in balancing fun activities will welcome these culinary kits from Raddish.
+It is a culinary subscription kit for kids, however, starting today Raddish is giving away a free kit with content and recipes your kids can make and enjoy.
 The kit is called Swedish Eats, it combines the dishes and flavors we love from Sweden.
-To order a free kit, visit Raddish
+No longer applicable as of 2021

 Many education programs are available online and most are during this extended period of isolation due to the COVID-19 virus, most are free to sign up.